Hack3rOneness/devops-insights-20200912181407744/README.md

 ### Production

-The target system needs to be Ubuntu 14.04.
+The target system needs to be 64 bit Ubuntu 14.04.
 Run the following commands:

 ```bash
 sudo apt-get install git